Reviews You Can Rely On

 Credit: Matt Lighthart

 It's not surprising at this point, but we'll also note that no onboard camera is included to remotely monitor progress or make time lapses.
-However, the Tina2 does have a self-leveling bed program and a flexible removable bed that helps with print removal.
-Neither of these is a given, even in options at higher price points.
+However, the Tina2 does have a self-leveling bed program and a flexible, removable bed that helps with print removal.
+These are both nice convenience features that aren't always guaranteed, even in more expensive options.

 We're glad a removable and flexible print bed is included with this budget printer.